Daniel Mueller, MD

 Associate Track Director of Primary Care Track

 I was born in Nebraska, but moved to a suburb of Philadelphia, Pennsylvania when I was a baby.
 I lived there until I moved to go to college at The University of Michigan (forever Go Blue!).
-I moved back to Philadelphia to be closer to my family and have happily been here ever since!
+After college, I moved back to Philadelphia to be closer to my family and have happily been here ever since!
 I worked for two years before starting at Drexel University College of Medicine.
 After medical school, I completed my residency at the Hospital of the University of Pennsylvania – the Primary Care Track.
 After residency I knew I wanted to stay in Philadelphia, get involved in medical education and work with an underserved population.
 I specifically wanted to be at a place where I would be surrounded by people who would challenge me to be the best doctor I could be and who shared a similar mission of taking care of the North Philadelphia community.
 Temple proved to be that place.
 My clinical time is spent in outpatient primary care and working at the TRUST clinic (suboxone).
-My non-clinic time is spent as the Associate Program Director where I oversee the ambulatory curriculum for the residency.
-I also serve as the Associate Program Director of the Primary Care Track.
-While I am biased because I am from the area, I do believe Philadelphia is an east coast city gem and I love living and working in the city.
+My non-clinic time is spent as the Associate Program Director where I oversee the Clinical Competency Committee.
+I also serve as the Associate Track Director of the Primary Care Track.
+While I am biased because I am from the area, I do believe Philadelphia is an east coast city gem, and I love living and working in the city.
 Outside of work, I enjoy experiencing all that Philadelphia has to offer—from overhyped sports teams to amazing food, music, and running trails.
 You can usually find me searching for a good neighborhood coffee shop (I have a lot of recommendations!) or hanging out at one of Philly’s amazing parks with my husband and two energetic kids.

 Carly Sokach, MD